sator-imaging/Copy-to-Another-Repository/README.md

 name: GitHub-Actions-Name

 on:
+  workflow_dispatch:   # Allows you to run this workflow manually from the Actions tab
   push:
-    branches: [ master ]
+    branches: [ main ]
+    branches-ignore:
+    tags:
+    tags-ignore:
+    paths:

-  # Allows you to run this workflow manually from the Actions tab
+      - 'README.md'   # limit trigger to the target-filepath
-  workflow_dispatch:

 jobs: